English post-Reformation oaths: The Irish Oath of 1774 to Catholic Emancipation, 1829

-In 1770 General Burgoyne had proposed to free Catholic soldiers from the obligations of the Test, but in vain.
+In 1770 John Burgoyne proposed unsuccessfully to free Catholic soldiers from the obligations of the Test.
 In 1774, however, it was necessary to pacify Canada, and the Quebec Act was passed, the first measure of toleration for Catholics sanctioned by Parliament since the days of the Tudor Queen Mary.
 Soon after began the war of American Independence, the difficulties of which gradually awakened English statesmen to the need of reconciling Catholics.

 The Irish Government took the first step by undoing William III's work of joining the profession of fidelity to the sovereign with the rejection of papal authority.
 In 1774 an oath was proposed of allegiance to King George (§ 1) and rejection of the Pretender (§ 2), but without prejudice to the pope's spiritual authority, or to any dogma of the Faith.
-The alleged malpractice of "no faith with heretics" was renounced (§ 3), so was the deposing power (§ 4), but without the objectionable words, impious, damnable and heretical."
+The alleged malpractice of "no faith with heretics" was renounced (§ 3), so was the deposing power (§ 4), but without the objectionable words, "impious, damnable and heretical."
 The "temporal and civil jurisdiction of the pope, direct and indirect within the realm" was also abjured (§ 5), and the promise was given that no dispensation from this oath should be considered valid (§ 6).
-This Irish Oath, of 1774, was accepted by the legislative authorities as proof of loyalty, and it was freely taken, though several clauses were infelicitously worded, though no advantage accrued from so doing.
-In 1778 however, the first Relief Bill, also called Sir George Savile's Act (after Sir George Savile), to relieve the English Catholics from the worst consequences of the penal laws, came before the English Parliament, and in it was embodied the Irish Oath (18 George III, c.
-60).
-This Act was passed with little difficulty, and the oath was taken without remonstrance by the clergy of all schools.
+This Irish Oath, of 1774, was accepted by the legislative authorities as proof of loyalty, and it was freely taken.

+In 1778, the first Relief Bill, came before the British Parliament.
+It was intended to relieve the English Catholics from the worst consequences of the penal laws, and in it was embodied the Irish Oath.
+This bill was passed with little difficulty, as the Papists Act 1778 (18 Geo.
+3. c.
+60), also called Sir George Savile's Act and the oath was taken without remonstrance by the clergy of all schools.